 I don't remember now what I wrote or what I asked for.
 But I will never forget seeing a response from Heather which read "I believe you, and I care."

 As you may know, we started our major fundraising drive for the year this month.
 Our goal, for the year, is to raise just over $40,000 from new donors in order to best sustain, support and grow our organization.

 Since we began the drive on the 13th, you've helped us raise just over $5,000.
 If the donors who chose to give monthly all keep that up for the year, that will get us to $8,500 of the total funds we need.
 Hooray!

-You were so tired you literally fell asleep in the middle of sex, leaving your partner all, "Umm?
-Hello?"
 You tried to do something sexual you thought was super-sexy but the other person thought was weird, silly or downright gross.
-You were pretty sure you were rubbing someone's clitoris until they mentioned, and only afterward, that you were nowhere near when you thought you were right on target.
 Something one partner of yours thought was the hottest thing ever turned out to be something that, when you tried it with another person, bored the pants not even off of them, but right back onto them.
 Your biggest turn-on is someone else's buzzkill.
-Your idea of what your own sexy is doesn't match up to someone else's.
-Your earnest sexuality right now is someone else's tired sexual cliche, or a phase in their own sexuality they're now past.

 In any of these situations or many others like them, you might feel like you were bad in bed or someone else might think that about you.
 Here's the biggest thing to know about that, before I say anything else at all: When sex is consensual, we all have the right to be our own idea or someone else's idea of who or what is "bad" in bed.
 Sometimes; anytime.
 That's because we're human.